chrischoy/gesvd/README.md

 ## Background

-Matrix decomposition is an expensive operation [1](https://mathoverflow.net/questions/161252/what-is-the-time-complexity-of-truncated-svd) which results in various algorithms that can speed up the process.
-LAPACK provides two methods for SVD: 1) GESVD and 2) GESDD.
-The second method, GESDD, is faster and more scalable as it uses divide and conquer to decompose a large matrix.
-However, it also introduces from numerical instability which could be potentially devastating for some applications that require precision.
+Matrix decomposition is an expensive operation that can be approximated with various algorithms for speed [[1]](https://mathoverflow.net/questions/161252/what-is-the-time-complexity-of-truncated-svd).
+Some provide more numerically inaccurate results, but the LAPACK provides two numerically stable methods for SVD: 1) GESVD and 2) GESDD.
+The second method, GESDD, is faster and more scalable as it uses the divide-and-conquer method to decompose a large matrix, but it also introduces numerical errors that could be potentially devastating for applications that require precision.

-Pytorch, (currently Feb 2020, v1.4), uses gesdd by default for SVD and currently there is no option to use GESVD.
+Pytorch, (currently Feb 2020, v1.4), uses GESDD by default for SVD and currently there is no option to choose the GESVD backend.
+This package is simply a drop-in replacement for differentiable SVD with the GESVD backend if you prefer accuracy over speed.

 ## Installing the package